longhowlam/fanniemae_family_loans/README.md

 The [German Credit Data set](https://archive.ics.uci.edu/ml/datasets/statlog+(german+credit+data)) is a famous open credit risk data set.
 If you need a little bit more challenge then try the Single Family mortgages.

 * The is data set is much bigger than the 1000 records in the German Credit Data.
-Only for the years 2010/11/12 there are 6.1 mln. mortgages, and there are 20 years in total that you can download
+Only for the years 2010/11/12 there are 6.1 mln. mortgages, and there are 20 years in total that you can download.

 * In contrary to the German credit data set, there is no target defined.
 There are performance data sets for the mortgages where you can / need to create your own target.